sambu004/Abhishek_R_Booking_App/README.md

 ## Development server

-After cloning the repository, navigate to the `abhi-movie-tickets` folder and Run `ng serve` for a dev server.
+After cloning the repository, navigate to the `abhi-movie-tickets` folder and Run `npm install` and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Key Feature